 Dr. Neimat then injects a dilute anesthetic fluid into the area surrounding the vein.

-This numbs the leg and provides a fluid layer outside the vein to protect surrounding tissue from heat once the catheter starts delivering RF energy.
-Saline is then slowly infused into the vein from the tip of the catheter to further create a near-bloodless field inside the vein, allowing the catheter to heat the vein wall, rather than the blood.
+This numbs the leg and provides a fluid layer outside the vein to protect surrounding tissue from heat once the catheter starts delivering laser energy.

 Steps Two and Three:

-Noninvasive ultrasound is used to confirm the catheter tip position and the physician then activates the RF generator, causing the electrodes at the tip of the catheter to heat the vein wall to a temperature of 85 degrees Centigrade or 185 degrees Fahrenheit.
-As the vein wall is heated, the vein shrinks and the catheter is gradually withdrawn.
-During catheter pullback, which typically occurs over 15 to 18 minutes, the RF generator regularly adjusts the power level to maintain target temperature to effectively shrink collagen in the vein wall and close the vein.
+Noninvasive ultrasound is used to confirm the catheter tip position and the physician then activates the laser generator, causing the electrodes at the tip of the catheter to heat the vein wall to a high temperature.
+As the vein wall is heated, the catheter is gradually withdrawn.

 Confirming the Closing of the Vein